FAIRmat-NFDI/nomad-distro-dev/README.md

 Benefits

 - One-step installations: Install everything at once with editable mode.
+Since all packages are installed in editable mode, changes you make to the code are immediately reflected.
+Edit your code and rerun tests or the application as needed, without needing to reinstall the packages.
 - Centralized codebase: Easier navigation and searching across projects.
 - Better editor support: Improved autocompletion and refactoring.
 - Consistent tooling: Shared linting, testing, and formatting.